aaronmams/jekyll-now/_posts/2020-04-28-AWS: MySQL DB in a Custom VPC.md

 The final step in creating the subnet groups is to assign subnets within the VPC to this subnet group.

-This step is not difficult be does require a little attention.
+This step is not difficult but does require a little attention.
 Within the *mams-vpc* VPC, I have 3 subnets defined.
 Two are private subnets and one is a public subnet.
 Because this is the subnet group in which I will ultimately provision my private Database Instance, I want to assign ONLY THE TWO PRIVATE SUBNETS to this subnet group.

 ## 2. Launch an AWS/RDS Database in the Custom VPC

 So this is approximately where the fun stuff starts.
 I [provided some detail on provisioning an AWS/RDS MySQL Database Instance in this post](https://aaronmams.github.io/Connect-to-Amazon-RDS-DB-with-MySQL-Workbench/).

-The current project follows these same steps with a couple important differences:
+The current project follows these same steps with a couple important differences.
+When launching the database instance for this build versus the prior post, the following optional fields are populated differently.
+Here are the key fields and values that differ between this build and [my last AWS/RDS Database Instance](https://aaronmams.github.io/Connect-to-Amazon-RDS-DB-with-MySQL-Workbench/).

 | field               | value                 |
 |---------------------|-----------------------|